 The silver plan seems to be America’s favorite.
 This may be largely in part to the fact that income-based cost-sharing subsidies are only available to individuals and families who enroll in a silver plan.
 It could also be that of the four metal plans, it tends to strike the closest balance between affordable monthly premium and manageable annual deductible.

-In 2014, percentage of Obamacare exchange enrollees by metal level broke down as follows:
+In 2016, the percentage of Obamacare exchange enrollees by metal level broke down as follows:

 Are Metal Plans Only Available on the Marketplace?